makkintosshu/mrtg-rrd/README.md

 OVERVIEW
 --------

 This is a fork of Jan "Yenya" Kasprzak's original [mrtg-rrd](https://www.fi.muni.cz/~kas/mrtg-rrd/) script.
-From his site:
+From Jan's site:

-"mrtg-rrd.cgi is a [CGI](http://www.w3.org/CGI/)/[FastCGI](http://www.fastcgi.com/) script for displaying [MRTG](http://oss.oetiker.ch/mrtg/) graphs from data in the [RRDtool](http://oss.oetiker.ch/rrdtool/) format.
+> "mrtg-rrd.cgi is a [CGI](http://www.w3.org/CGI/)/[FastCGI](http://www.fastcgi.com/) script for displaying [MRTG](http://oss.oetiker.ch/mrtg/) graphs from data in the [RRDtool](http://oss.oetiker.ch/rrdtool/) format.
 It can make your monitoring system faster because MRTG does not have to generate all the PNG files with graphs every 5 minutes or so.
 Instead of this the graphs are generated on-demand when the user wants to see them.
+>

-The main goal of this project is to generate the output similar to the MRTG native graphs as much as possible, providing the drop-in replacement to the MRTG-generated graphs.
+> The main goal of this project is to generate the output similar to the MRTG native graphs as much as possible, providing the drop-in replacement to the MRTG-generated graphs.
 It reads the same configuration file as MRTG does, and it can understand most of the directive types in this configuration file.
 It can display single graph pages as well as the directory indexes referring to more graphs or subdirectories."

 I continue to pursue the or original goal of providing a drop-in replacement for MRTG's generated pages & graphs.